Ronnie Rivers: Arizona Cardinals

 Rivers was signed as an undrafted free agent by the Arizona Cardinals on May 2, 2022.
-He was released on August 14, 2022.
+He did not see any action in the Cardinals' first preseason game and was released on August 14, 2022.

 Seattle Seahawks

 On August 24, 2022, Rivers was signed by the Seattle Seahawks.
-He was waived on August 28.
+He carried the ball two times for six yards in the Seahawks' final preseason game, a 27–26 loss to Dallas, and was waived on August 28.